-The DES process contains four key elements: Medical Evaluation Board (MEB), Physical Evaluation Board (PEB), Service member counseling, and final disposition.
-The MEB documents the medical status and duty limitations of Service members referred for disability evaluation.
-It determines whether Service members have a medical condition or conditions that may prevent them from reasonably performing the duties of their office, grade, rank, or rating (fail to meet Service-specific medical retention standards).
-The PEB determines whether Service members are fit for continued military service.
-If determined unfit, the PEB determines the Service member’s eligibility for and/or level of disability benefits.
-Service member counseling informs Service members about the disability process, possible outcomes, the significance and consequences of the determinations being made, as well as associated rights, benefits, and entitlements.
-The last element, final disposition, involves a Service Secretary designee reviewing and finalizing the PEB’s determination.
+The DES process contains four key elements: Medical Evaluation Board (MEB), Physical Evaluation Board (PEB), service member counseling, and final disposition.
+The MEB documents the medical status and duty limitations of service members referred for disability evaluation.
+It determines whether service members have a medical condition or conditions that may prevent them from reasonably performing the duties of their office, grade, rank, or rating (fail to meet service-specific medical retention standards).
+The PEB determines whether service members are fit for continued military service.
+If determined unfit, the PEB determines the service member’s eligibility for and/or level of disability benefits.
+Service member counseling informs service members about the disability process, possible outcomes, and the significance and consequences of the determinations being made, as well as associated rights, benefits, and entitlements.
+The last element, final disposition, involves a service secretary-designee reviewing and finalizing the PEB’s determination.

 The Military Departments use two processes to evaluate service members to determine their ability to continue military service: the Integrated Disability Evaluation System (IDES) or the Legacy Disability Evaluation System (LDES).

 For complete DOD Instructions and DOD Manuals pertaining to the Disability Evaluation System, please visit the Policies section of our website.